peterkuma/ds-format/docs/master/Command_line/cmds.md

 **Options:**

-- `-s`, `--size`: If *var* is defined, print the size of dimensions as an object instead of an array of dimensions.
+- `-z`, `--size`: If *var* is defined, print the size of dimensions as an object instead of an array of dimensions.
 The order is not guaranteed.

 **Examples:**